By Dean Caras.

 If you think you or a loved one was negligently cared for in the hours after a medical procedure, call Caras Law Group today, and we will provide you with a free consultation and case evaluation from a medical malpractice attorney in Chicago.
 Dean Caras and his associates specialize in handling medical malpractice cases and obtaining compensation you deserve as a victim of wrongful medical practices.

-Medical Malpractice/Brachial Plexus Birth Injury:$1.4 million recovery for young girl that received a right arm brachial plexus injury at birth.
+Medical Malpractice/Brachical Plexus Birth Injury: $1.4 Million recovery for young girl that received a right arm brachial plexus injury at birth.
 The Obstetrician claimed the proper maneuvers were used and the proper amount of traction was applied.
 However, during discovery it was proven that the Obstetrician used a maneuver that was not a proper maneuver and it was this maneuver that caused the injury.
 The matter settled during trial.

 - 10 practical, evidence-based recommendations for perioperative antibiotic prophylaxis